ARDF Information for Chapel Hill-Carrboro City Schools

 The more help we get, the more events we'll be able to plan.

-All the collected money goes to the Smith Middle School ARDF Club.
+All donations go to the Smith Middle School ARDF Club.

 They break and need to be fixed or replaced.